englands/Tableau/USF Citizen Data Science Certificate/README.md

-# Citizen Data Science Certificate
+# Citizen Data Science Certificate @ University of South Florida
 The [Tableau Citizen Data Science Certificate)](https://www.usf.edu/business/centers/analytics-creativity/tableau-citizen-data-science-certificate.aspx) is for any Muma College of Business student at the University of South Florida.
 To complete the certification requirements, students must create Tableau workbooks as well as present that information.

 Courses With Citizen Data Science Components